HRV for Shift Workers

 How Shift Work Affects HRV

-Circadian disruption: - Your body clock expects sleep at night - Hormones release on a 24-hour cycle - Working against this rhythm is inherently stressful - HRV is typically lower for shift workers overall
+Circadian disruption: - Your hormones release on a 24-hour cycle that doesn't care about your schedule - Working against this rhythm keeps your sympathetic nervous system elevated - HRV is typically lower for shift workers overall, even on days off

-Sleep quality impacts: - Daytime sleep is shorter and lighter - Less time in restorative sleep stages - Sleep environment challenges (light, noise) - Chronic sleep debt accumulates
+Sleep quality impacts: - Daytime sleep is shorter and lighter, no matter how dark you make the room - You spend less time in restorative deep sleep stages - Light, noise, and social obligations work against you - Chronic sleep debt accumulates across a rotation

-Research shows: - Night shift workers have lower average HRV - Rotating shifts are particularly disruptive - Long-term shift work associated with health risks - HRV tracking helps you mitigate these effects
+Research shows: - Night shift workers have lower average HRV - Rotating shifts are particularly disruptive - Long-term shift work is associated with cardiovascular and metabolic health risks - HRV tracking helps you see the impact and take steps to mitigate it

 Measuring HRV on Shift Schedules

-The challenge: - Standard advice is "measure every morning" - But your "morning" changes with shifts - How do you track consistently?
+The challenge: - Standard advice says "measure every morning" - Your "morning" changes with every shift rotation - So how do you track consistently?

 Practical approaches: